 Haiku is probably the most well-known form of traditional Japanese poetry.
-Its short structure and aphorism-like nature has inspired countless people to put their pen on the paper – or their fingers on the keyboard.
+Its short structure and concise nature has inspired countless people to put their pen on the paper – or their fingers on the keyboard.

 A well-written haiku is a great example of the art of conveying much while saying very little.
 Therefore, writing haiku is very good exercise to all aspiring poets; even those who rather stick to their sonnets or free verse.

-3 Requirements of Traditional Haiku
+Three Requirements of Traditional Haiku

 If your goal is to write a haiku that follows all the conventions of a traditional haiku, then there are three things you need to consider: